bmswgnp/RTIMULib-Arduino/README.md

 Note that, prior to version 2.2.0, the gyro bias is being calculated during the first 5 seconds.
 If the IMU is moved during this period, the bias calculation may be incorrect and the code will need to be restarted.
 Starting at version 2.2.0 this is no longer a problem and gyro bias will be reported as valid after the required number of stable samples have been obtained.

+### ArduinoIMU10

+This is exactly the same as ArduinoIMU except that it adds support for a pressure sensor.
+One of the pressure sensors in libraries/RTIMULib/RTIMULibDefs.h must be uncommented for this sketch to run.
+It will display the current pressure and height above standard sea level in addition to pose information from the IMU.

 ### ArduinoAccel

 This is similar to ArduinoIMU except that it subtracts the rotated gravity vector from the accelerometer outputs in order to obtain the residual accelerations - i.e. those not attributable to gravity.